Skip to main content

 Subcommittee: Interior

-Explanation: Funding would be used to install a redundant water line in the Town of Norwood, providing critical upgrades to their aging water infrastructure.
-The project is a responsible use of taxpayer funds since the project will ensure safe drinking water for residents and reduce public health risks.
+Explanation: Funding would be used to construct a new 800,000-gallon water storage tank.
+The project is a responsible use of taxpayer funds since it would double the drinking water storage capacity of the rural community, who currently is forced to rent costly water bladders when their current singular tank is offline for maintenance.
 The project has a Federal nexus because the funding provided is for purposes authorized in Section 1452 of the Safe Drinking Water Act, 42 U.S.C.
 300j-12.

 Member Certification Form